lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

    :type: string
    :default: normal

-   This is a verbosity setting for creating raman spectra files.
+   This is a verbosity setting for writing raman spectra files.

 Block: system